EPIC 10-DAY HAWAII ITINERARY

 Hanalei River: This is a great place to kayak and paddleboard.
 Most people usually start in Hanalei Bay and work their way down the palm-lined river.
 It’s beautiful and also a great workout!
 Best to start early to avoid crowds and take in the early morning scenery.

 Napali Coast: Take a boat tour to see the Napali Coast.
 This rugged and gorgeous area includes sea cliffs, waterfalls, turquoise water, and sandy beaches.
 A boat tour is a must and will give you a chance to take in a lot of this beautiful and vibrant stretch of coastline.
-Some tours include snorkeling and sailing, and more.
+Some tours include snorkeling, sailing, and more.

 Kapaa Beach Park: Rent bikes in Kapaa and ride the trail at Kapaa Beach Park.
 You don’t have to be an expert cyclist to enjoy this scenic trail.
 This is fun for families as well as couples.